yfain/getts/README.md

-# getts
+# Get Programming with TypeScript

-This is a repo for code samples for the book "Get programming with TypeScript" (Manning, 2019)
+This is a repo for code samples from the book "Get programming with TypeScript" by Yakov Fain and Anton Moiseev.
+This book will by published by Manning Publishers in 2019.